hannah-saurusrex/motley-fool-challenge/README.md

 Hi!
 Here are some thoughts on my submission:
 Tech Stack: I used vanilla JS & CSS on this project.
 I have used React & Tailwind CSS on similar projects, but didn't feel they were necessary here.
 (You can view that project here, if you're curious: https://hungry-morse-69d490.netlify.app/).

-originally manipulated filters w/ css, refactored to manipulate show/hide w/ JS. if introduced tooling, would work on IE11, async/await doesn't work on IE11.(used async/await for simplicity sake)
+I had originally manipulated the filter dropdown w/ css, but refactored to manipulate the filter show/hide w/ JavaScript.

+With more time, I would introduce tooling (webpack, etc), There are a few things that might pose an issue on IE11 (async/await, classList.toggle).
+However, I used async/await and toggle for simplicity sake.

+Thanks for the opportunity to showcase my skills!
+I appreciate it! 🙏🏻👩🏻‍💻

 # Fool.com Front End Developer Test Project